Ethra8/english-grows-new/README.md

 - **Oxford Blue** and **Stormy Teal** establish the corporate foundation of the interface, while **Strong Cyan**, **Electric Aqua** and **Turquoise** provide the distinctive English Grows visual identity.

 - The lighter **Icy Aqua** and **Azure Mist** tones provide subtle surface differentiation and highlighted areas without relying exclusively on pure white backgrounds.

+- The **White Smoke** provides a clean surface areas to display data

 - The neutral **Blue Slate** and **Cool Steel** tones support secondary information, borders and lower-emphasis interface elements without competing visually with primary content.